 Keeping a food diary can help you to identify the foods that either improve or exacerbate your symptoms.
 Track the foods that you eat, the symptoms you have, and when they occur.

-According to the National Institute of Diabetes and Digestive and Kidney Diseases, foods and drinks that have been shown to worsen IBS symptoms include:
+According to the National Institute of Diabetes and Digestive and Kidney Diseases, foods and drinks that have been

 - high-fat foods